MerlinVR/USharpVideo/README.md

 - Video seeking and duration info
 - Pause/Play
 - Shows master and the last person to play a video
+- Default playlist that plays when entering the world

 ## Installation
 1. Install the [latest](https://github.com/MerlinVR/USharpVideo/releases/latest) release